How to Get Your Online Store Found on AI Search

 Pricing and Value

 AI does not simply recommend the cheapest option.
 It evaluates total value, including shipping costs, return policies, bundle deals, and promotional offers.
 A slightly higher-priced product with free shipping and a generous return policy can outperform a cheaper alternative with hidden fees.
 AI platforms are getting better at understanding value rather than just sticker price.
+Speak to an AEO specialist: (213) 444-2229.

 Your e-commerce platform creates the foundation for your AI visibility.
 Each major platform handles product data, structured markup, and AI crawler access differently.
 Here is what matters.
+One client per city.
+See if your market is available.

 | AI Visibility Factor | Shopify | WooCommerce | Custom Build |